Unity-Technologies/ml-agents/docs/Example-Environments.md

 ![Spider](../images/spider.png)

-* Set-up: A spere with 4 arms and 4 forearms.
+* Set-up: A spider with 4 arms and 4 forearms.
-* Goal: The agents must move its body along the x axis.
+* Goal: The agents must move its body along the x axis without falling.
 * Agents: The environment contains 3 agent linked to a single brain.
 * Agent Reward Function (independent):
     * +1 times velocity in the x direction